2

 Higher weight limits are always preferred.

-I recommend finding a stationary bike that has a weight capacity of at least 300 lb.
-It’s going to feel more stable during use and last longer.
+I recommend finding a stationary bike that has a weight capacity of at least 300 lb because it’s going to feel more stable during use and last longer.

 I like to look at assembled weights too because this spec can help give ya a better idea as to how stable or secure you can expect the bike to feel during use.